ichthyoid/garden/content/quotes.md

 "See that's why I love that woman, she's willing to commit atrocities for her own convenience" - ryan

 "I have zero inhibitions, zero morality, zero shame, and zero fucks to give" - ryan

+"when I build some grand mausoleum to myself, I'll inscribe that on latin on the front" - ryan (see above)

+"some days I think i'm the ozymandias of idiots, some days the augustus of morons, most days I know I'm the napoleon of nincompoops" - ryan

+"wait what are you adding? are you adding literally what I just said? god damn it" - ryan

+"I can't believe I'm getting ratioed by a ghost " - ryan

+"get parried! like a platypus!" - ryan

+"radiant piss is $180" - ryan

+"god is just a suggestion to us" - ryan

+"outside of my ego, I don't really raise the bar that much" - ryan

+"it's our own personal watergate and we don't even need to climb through a window" - unknown, dream

+"she's got hair shears, so she's like 'give me a youtube video and I got it'" - unknown msu music building

+"It's so cold out there Miku you'd think you're touching a politicians heart" - ryan

+"that's a deep cut in skrub lore" - ryan

+"starving together... very c*nty" - ryan

+"motivation engagement posting from the donner party... when we starve we starve together" - peter

+"is that bear foie gras a la human?" - ryan

+"why are you ramming my dirt?" - ryan

+"like tai lopez, I'm all about that knowledge" - ryan

+"nooo step lion what are you doing?
+STEP LION NO" - ryan

+"did you say rizzly bear" - charlie

+"I'm glad I'm not the only moron here" - ryan

+"ug found out a new technique for seedmaxxing! hunter gatherers killed by grain pilled agrarian chads!" - peter

+"you (ryan) were determined to have the perfect ratio of alcohol tolerance to crayon eating abilities for a US marine" - peter

+"die quietly like a good boy" - ryan

+"I think god just picked me up and threw me around like a fuckin' ragdoll" - ryan

+"let me show you videos of chickens dying " - unknown, msu music building

+"you can hurt me in the silicon or the heart, but you gotta pick one" - ryan

+"I'd rather die in a ditch than alone" - ryan

+"I don't believe in tuning" - Alicia Lawyer, Founder, Artistic Director, and Juilliard-trained Oboist of ROCO

+"do it! sniff it!" - Alicia Lawyer, Founder, Artistic Director, and Juilliard-trained Oboist of ROCO

+"most important thing is a sense of humor? good thing I'm a god damn clown" - ryan

+"ever go through a breakup so bad you get google glass?" - ryan

+"me and all the homies with dysentery" - dan

+"I'd rather be pretty and a little slow" - ryan

+"I have a therapist, she's disappointed with me on a daily basis" - ryan

+"I can't think of a person I trust more" - ryan, to marie, while I'm sitting right here

+"I don't want the god damn arachno mommy uwus" - ryan

+"good carpenter always finds work for himself! go burn a bridge" - ryan

+"I either need to drown my sensibility or my hope, I'm not sure which one but something needs to die inside me" - ryan

+"I'm dancing my teeth for you and you're not even caring!" - dan

+"my soul wants debauchery!" - ryan

+"I want you to write it as 'My soouuulll WANTS DEBAUCHeeeERRRY!!'" - ryan

+"8 don't stand as a monument to my own will, only giss impotence"\[sic\] - ryan

+"am I the things that parents warn their children of" - ryan

+"if I could read I'd be very upset right now!" - ryan

+"I figured it out!
+I'm no one's savior, I'm the patron saint of fuckin' morons" - ryan

+"If a good man dies by your deeds you know you're doing great" - ryan